stnolting/riscv-gcc-prebuilt/README.md

 ## Downloading via Command Line

-You use `wget` to directly download a toolchain archive from the table above.
+You can use `wget` to directly download a toolchain archive from the table above.
 Select the toolchain of choice, right-click on the **download** link, click "copy link address" and use that as argument for `wget`.
 Example:

     $ wget https://github.com/stnolting/riscv-gcc-prebuilt/releases/download/rv32i-1.0.0/riscv32-unknown-elf.gcc-10.1.0.rv32i.ilp32.newlib.tar.gz